hjlogique/Weather-Dashboard/README.md

 any entry for a city name.
 In the second screenshot five cities were added to the list.
 The last screenshot displays the application once it was reloaded.
-The application now displays the last entered city from the last query.
+The application now displays the weather information of the last entered city from the last query.

 ```
 ![View Work Day Scheduler application screenshot](/screenshot/weather_dashboard1.png)